Clerget aircraft engines: The first Clerget engine designs

-Early Clerget engines (inline-four and V8)
+Early Clerget aero engines (inline-four and V8)

 The first Clerget aero engine to enter series production was the 50 hp model introduced in 1910.
 It was a water-cooled inline-four engine that produced 50 hp when cold and approximately 40 hp when running at full operating temperature.
 The engine had aluminum pistons which contributed to its low weight of 73 kg (161 lb).
 Cylinders were made of steel with water-jackets shaped to form expansion bellows and electroplated with copper.
 On each of the four cylinders, the pushrod operating the inlet valve was fitted inside a hollow tubular rod which operated the exhaust valve.
 The engine was used on several pioneering aircraft including the Coandă-1910 and the first Etrich Taube.
 Clerget also designed a similar, larger inline-four engine that produced 100 hp.
 Both these engines were manufactured by Clément-Bayard.

 In October 1910, at the Paris Air Show, Clément-Bayard showcased a powerful Clerget water cooled V8 aircraft engine rated at 200 hp.
 Each cylinder bank was of a similar design to Clerget's earlier inline-four models.
 The engine weighed 290 kg which gave a power to weight ratio of 0.313 hp/lb, considered remarkable for its time period.
 The engine featured a form of variable valve timing, utilising a camshaft that could be adjusted axially to engage different cam profiles.
 This allowed the opening period of the intake and exhaust valves to be optimised during flight.
 In 1912, a single 200 hp Clerget engine was fitted to the giant Voisin Icare Aero-Yacht.